 What is the Compassionate Use Program?

-The Compassionate Use Program, which is overseen by the Department of Public Safety, allows for medical cannabis under 0.5% THC to be distributed by licensed medical marijuana companies.
-Of the three licensed companies in the state, Compassionate Cultivation is the only one that is Texas-owned-and-operated.
+The Compassionate Use Program, which is overseen by the Department of Public Safety, allows for medical cannabis products under 1% THC to be distributed by licensed medical marijuana companies.
+Of the three licensed companies in the state, Compassionate Cultivation is the only one that is Texas-owned and operated.
 Additionally, cannabis-based medicine must not be ignitable.